apazureck/odatatools/README.md

 - None

+The service is tested against the service in the repo.
+In future release I hope to create some kind of test framework to check custom templates again, [please report issues on the github page](https://github.com/apazureck/odatatools/issues)

 ## Contribution

 I created this extensions to fill my need using this with our oData services (ASP.NET oData V4.0).
 I tested it against the [northwind service](http://services.odata.org/V4/Northwind/Northwind.svc/) (mostly).
 I will extend this in the future, if I have any need to get things done.
 So please file an issue on github, I will have a look at it, how much work it will be to extend this.
 Or fork it and extend it on your own.
 Contribution is always welcome.